fnproject/fn/docs/fn-2.0/README.md

 or created, nor what should be done with the response from execution of a trigger (e.g. it could be added as another message to a different configured topic).
-The cloud event is then passed to fn's routing layer (trigger manager / lb) to be invoked with `/run`.
+The cloud event is then passed to fn's routing layer (trigger manager / lb) to be invoked with `/run`, where the cloud event contains the `eventType` field is set to the user configured name of this event source (e.g. `myKafka`) and the `source` field is set to a user configured name of the trigger (e.g. `myTopic`) - this tuple of `eventType` and `source` uniquely ids a trigger in the trigger manager.

 The module itself could be compiled into an fn server or run separately.
 Out of the gate, the plan is to have a simple example (probably redis) as a reference implementation, but this is not intended to be very fancy nor handle any resource scheduling (as is the case now), the latter getting pushed to the function routing layer.

 ## Example flow